maldoinc/wireup/docs/pages/reusable_bundles.md

 container = wireup.create_sync_container(injectables=[*primary, *analytics])
 ```

-Use an unqualified default (`None`) for your primary bundle, then add qualifiers only where needed:
+Use an unqualified default (`qualifier=None`) for your primary bundle, then add qualifiers only where needed:

 ```python
 from typing import Annotated